GLACIS·Ambient AI scribes·EU AI Act·Updated April 24, 2026

 Extracting data for quality reporting (HEDIS, MIPS) from clinical conversations could be viewed as purely administrative—or as influencing care by highlighting gaps in quality measure compliance.

-The European Commission and AI Office are expected to issue additional guidance on healthcare AI classification.
-Until then, vendors should document their classification rationale thoroughly and consider voluntary compliance with high-risk requirements for borderline systems.
+The European AI Office is expected to issue additional sectoral guidance on healthcare classification through 2026.
+The Digital Omnibus on AI is in trilogue, with proposed conditional delays of high-risk obligations into 2027 or 2028 tied to availability of harmonized standards.
+Until the picture clears, document your classification rationale thoroughly and treat voluntary compliance with high-risk requirements as the safe-harbour position for borderline scribes.

 High-risk AI systems under the EU AI Act must comply with Articles 9-15, establishing comprehensive obligations: